galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 > ![Sequence Duplication Levels](../../images/ref-based/fastqc_sequence_duplication_levels_plot.png "Sequence Duplication Levels")
 >
-> Duplicate reads are usually kept in RNA-Seq differential expression analysis: they can come from highly-expressed genes.
+> Duplicate reads can come from highly-expressed genes, therefore they are usually kept in RNA-Seq differential expression analysis.
 But a high percentage of duplicates may indicate an issue, e.g. over amplification during PCA of low complexity library.
 >
-> **MarkDuplicates** from [Picard suite](http://broadinstitute.github.io/picard/) examines aligned records from a BAM file to locate duplicate reads, i.e. reads mapping at the same location (based on the start position of the mapping).
+> **MarkDuplicates** from [Picard suite](http://broadinstitute.github.io/picard/) examines aligned records from a BAM file to locate duplicate reads, i.e. reads mapping to the same location (based on the start position of the mapping).
 >
 > > ### {% icon hands_on %} Hands-on: Check duplicate reads
 > >